Learn

 Option #2: Self-Guided Tours of Wee Faerie Village

 You can also tour the Wee Faerie Village on your own with your class and chaperones using the village map.
-For this outside-only option, (for groups of 10 or more) students are free, and ALL ADULTS (teachers and chaperones) pay $5 each — note this group payment must be paid in a single transaction upon arrival.
+For this outside-only option, (for groups of 15 students and adults or more with advance reservations) students, teachers, and parents pay $5 each –note this is a new group payment option and must be paid in a single transaction upon arrival.

 Activity I: Learning the History (30 minutes)